ray-project/ray/site/_posts/2017-10-15-fast-python-serialization-with-ray-and-arrow.markdown

 1. It should be very efficient with **large numerical data** (this includes numpy arrays and pandas dataframes, as well as objects that recursively contain numpy arrays and pandas dataframes).
-2. It should be at least as good as Pickle for **general Python types**.
+2. It should be about as fast as Pickle for **general Python types**.
 3. It should be compatible with **shared memory**, allowing multiple processes to use the same data without copying it.
 4. **Deserialization** should be extremely fast (it should not require reading